dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-On operating systems that doesn't support operating-system-level virtualization you could always fallback to a traditional fully virtualized environments and install for example a VirtualBox to your machine and run your prefered Linux distribution on it, then you have fully virtualized Linux capabilities on your non Linux machine.
+On operating systems that doesn't support operating-system-level virtualization you could always fallback to a traditional fully virtualized environments and install for example a good old VirtualBox to your machine and run your prefered Linux distribution on it, then you have a fully virtualized Linux capabilities on your non Linux machine.